-The research exercise will be submitted first to ETS Criterion.
-You are supposed to fix all fixable problems before submitting them to me.
+The research exercise will be submitted first to Grammarly.
+You are supposed to fix all fixable problems before submitting it to me.
 This program should be used to improve your writing prior to final submission for grading.
-You may submit your writings to ETS Criterion as many times as you would like prior to the due date to improve your score on the final product.
-As such, you should begin working on assignments early so that you will have time to work with ETS Criterion to fix any errors in the writing prior to being graded.
-You will be graded down for any fixable errors that you did not fix that Criterion pointed out.
+You may submit your writings to Grammarly as many times as you would like prior to the due date to improve your score on the final product.
+As such, you should begin working on assignments early so that you will have time to work with Grammarly to fix any errors in the writing prior to being graded.
+You will be graded down for any fixable errors that you did not fix.